kirb/WallpaperHaxPlus/README.md

 # WallpaperHaxPlus
 Stupid little C# program that "overrides" stupid group policies by displaying a window with the user's set wallpaper on top of the desktop.
 Stupid little hack.
 Stupid all the things.
 More like WallpaperHaxMinus, really.
 Tested on Windows 7 and 8.1.
-Seems to disappear when clicking the show desktop button on 8.1.
-Why?
-Who knows.

 [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)